manasmgkar/ND-Money/README.md

 However, many dyslexic individuals are **highly proficient visual thinkers**.
 Their memory and processing is anchored in imagery, color, and pattern recognition rather than rote arithmetic.
 ND Money was designed to leverage these strengths.

 ### 1. Visual Anchors Over Digits
-*   **The Insight:** A user might struggle to distinguish "1000" from "10000" at a glance, but they instantly recognize visual landmarks.
+*   **The Insight:** A lot of currencies have the same basic color for every denomination,Japanese yen being one example.
+A user might struggle to distinguish "1000" from "10000" at a glance, but they instantly recognize visual landmarks.
 *   **The Solution:** We display currency as **high-fidelity images**, not just numbers.
     *   *Example:* Instead of forcing a user to read "¥10,000", the app shows the cropped photo of the note featuring **The Tokyo station**.
 The user recognizes the "Tokyo Station," not the zero count.
     *   *Implementation:* The app includes a dedicated asset library for notes and coins (USD, JPY, EUR, etc.) to trigger this visual memory match.